Clinical Trials for Lung Cancer

 Dr. Shepherd's contribution to the development and conduct of clinical trials is recognized internationally.
-She is the President of the International Association for the Study of Lung Cancer.
+She was the President of the International Association for the Study of Lung Cancer from 2005-2007.
 She was a member of the US National Institutes of Health Concept Evaluation Panel for Lung Cancer clinical trials.
 This body of CTEP (the Cancer Treatment Evaluation Program of the US NCI) was responsible for evaluating and approving all multi-center lung cancer clinical research studies submitted by the large US cooperative groups.

 Dr. Shepherd has been instrumental in the design and conduct of research studies evaluating the new targeted agents and anti-angiogenesis agents in lung cancer.
 She has also undertaken translational research studies in this field.
 Most recently she has developed several large international randomized trials for some of the novel anti-cancer agents that are directed against the epidermal growth factor receptor and other molecular targets.